Quantifying model uncertainty for the observed non-Gaussian data by the Hellinger distance: Numerical Experiments

-while the estimation of the parameters are taken to be maximum of the absolute error distance, i.e., $\hat{\lambda} = \arg \max G(\lambda)$ for $\lambda \in \Theta$.
-The reason is that the minimum of the absolute error at a point does not guarantee the similarity of the two probability densities.

-Next, let us examine the effect of three kinds of distances on the estimation of $\alpha$ and $\epsilon$, respectively.
+Next, let us examine the effect of these kinds of distances on the estimation of $\alpha$ and $\epsilon$, respectively.
 We keep the other parameters and the divided subintervals the same as those in Figs. \ref{fig:alp} and \ref{fig:eps}.
-In Table \ref{T1}, the results on these distance show that the Hellinger distance gives a better estimation for $\alpha$ than the other one.
-In contrast, all three show a good fit to the true $\epsilon$.
+In Table \ref{T1}, the results on these distance show that the Hellinger distance gives a better estimation for $\alpha$ than the others.
+In contrast, all four distances show a good fit to the true $\epsilon$.
 In this example, the Hellinger distance is the most effective method to estimate parameters.